danm0e/react-training-presentation/slides/1-2-Functional/6-Functional.md

 console.log(evenNumbers)
 > [ 2, 4, 6, 8, 10 ]
 ```
+Note: The filter method iterates over all of the items in a collection and runs a function on them to decide whether or not that item should be included in the returned collection.
 ---

 # Reduce
-The reduce method runs a function on each element in the collection, passing it the result from running the function on the previous element.
-The final result is a single value

 ```js
 const numbers = [10, 2, 73, 1, 0, 19, 210, 3, 47, 18];